WATCH YOUR TONE:

 Parents can never underestimate the value of this when motivating their child.
 Acknowledge their accomplishments along the way.
 When you evaluate their progress and critique their work, start with sincere compliments before easing into criticism.

 Children who've experienced a death in the family, suffered abuse or neglect, are dealing with serious issues at home or other traumatic experiences may act and react in unexpected ways.
-If you're concerned that your child's behavior may be cause by a trauma of some kind, you can seek help by calling the Mental Health Association of Palm Beach County for additional guidance at 561.801.4357 or the Children's Behavioral Health Collaborative at 561-366-9400.
+If you're concerned your child's behavior may be caused by a trauma, you can call the Mental Health Association of Palm Beach County for guidance at 561-801-4357 or the Children's Behavioral Health Collaborative at 561-366-9400.